Category: Uncategorized

 The below Parliamentary question was asked by Elfyn Llwyd on 2014-06-10.

-To ask the Attorney General, how many people have been (a) charged and (b) prosecuted under sections 2A and 4A of the Protection from Harrassment Act 1997.
+To ask the Attorney General, how many people have been charged under (a) section 2A and (b) section 4A of the Protection from Harrassment Act 1997 in each police force in England and Wales since those sections came into force.

 Oliver Heald